-A ski resort town that has become world-famous for its powdery snow is Niseko, which has vast areas for backcountry skiing and long, wide runs.
+The ski-resort town of Niseko has become world-famous for its powdery snow and vast areas for backcountry skiing and long, wide runs.

 The ski areas in Niseko that have become popular among Japanese and foreigners include Hirafu, Higashiyama, Annupuri, Hanazono, Moiwa, and Weiss.

-Asahikawa is the second largest city in Hokkaido that is well-known for its local zoo called Asahiyama Zoo and scrumptious ramen aptly named Asahikawa Ramen.
+Asahikawa is the second largest city in Hokkaido and is well-known for its local zoo and scrumptious ramen, aptly named Asahikawa Ramen.

 Asahiyama Zoo allows people to watch many kinds of animals up-close and enjoy certain attractions like the famous penguin walks during the winter season and the underwater flights of penguins placed in large glass tunnels.